gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/03-hash-tables-activity.md

 In the given Hash Table, the hash function is `h(key) = key % size`.
 Where `size` is the length of the internal array and `key` is the key to be hashed.

-When the key is `28` at what index will the key be inserted?
+When the key is `28` at what index will the key be inserted assuming linear probing is the collision resolution method?

 ![Hash table example for linear probing question](./images/hash-table-linear-probing.svg)